 Now that we have a good idea of the nutrients fruit trees need, let’s take a look at some of the most common kitchen and yard scraps that can provide them.

-To help answer this, I spent some time researching and putting together the table below as a resource, so you can quickly learn how to make your own fruit tree fertilizer at home.
+To help answer this, I spent a lot of time researching and putting together the table below as a resource, so you can quickly learn how to make your own fruit tree fertilizer at home.

 |Nitrogen||Feathers, blood meal, green leaves, coffee grounds||Overall growth|